btnguyenPersonal/edit/README.md

 - gr -> go to top and find first occ w/ import in front -> go to file at top -> set searchQuery to it -> search for it
 - make row col, etc all Position types like visual
 - { } [ ] and skip whitespace
+- figure out sendShortcutKeys not repeat a bunch of visual shortcuts